solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    ![Last 24 hours is selected and highlighted in the Time range list.](media/ex02-monitor-activities-spark-time-range.png "Synapse Analytics Monitor")

 4. From the list of Spark applications, select the first job, which should have a status of `In progress`.

-   TODO: Check on this status, as it should really be Complete or Success, but doesn't seem to update correctly.

    ![The current Spark application is highlighted in the applications list.](media/ex02-monitor-activities-spark-application-list.png "Synapse Analytics Monitor")